trufflesuite/ganache/README.md

 [Usage](#usage) | [Options](#options) | [Implemented Methods](#implemented-methods) | [Custom Methods](#custom-methods) | [Unsupported Methods](#unsupported-methods) | [Testing](#testing)
 --- | --- | --- | --- | --- | ---

-This is the core code that powers the Ganache application and the the Ganache command line tool.
+This is the core code that powers the Ganache application and the Ganache command line tool.

 # INSTALLATION